NimaMan/probability_of_deafult_prediction/README.md

 ## Details
+- Try sampling equal amount of data from the labels
 - Try es on the conv net with initial trained start -> smapling from a relvatively okay model starts with a worse
     - try the cmaes itself (did not perform the best with a big batch size and not init params)
     - paly around with the sigma_init (submitted a bcmaes with 5)